Home Weatherization Tips for Energy Savings

 - Add insulation to water pipes.

-- Install low flow shower heads and faucet aerators.
+- Install low flow toilets, shower heads and faucet aerators.

 - Use conservation showerheads to eliminate hot water waste.